Having Two Dogs: Are Two Dogs better than one?

 3. Save Two Lives

-If you still doubt whether to get another dog or not, think that you can save two lives by adopting two dogs from a shelter or rescue center.
+If you still doubt whether to get another dog or not, think that you can save two lives by adopting two pets from a shelter or rescue center.
 Such an experience will change your life completely.
 Looking into his grateful eyes, you will realize that you have found another reliable defender and a good friend.

 Approximately four million dogs-in-need enter animal shelters every year in the USA, and one million of them are euthanized.
 You can directly influence dogs’ lives by providing them with a safe, happy home.
-Also, if you adopt a dog from a local animal shelter, there will be more space for other stray dogs.
+Also, if you adopt a pet from a local animal shelter, there will be more space for other stray dogs.

 READ MORE: How Much Does It Cost To Adopt a Dog?